-Commented [KO6]: Co-chairs have the responsibility of making sure these final products are produced, but do not have to be the primary authors of the report or the presenters if the committee decides otherwise
+Commented [KO2]: Co-chairs have the responsibility of making sure these final products are produced, but do not have to be the primary authors of the report or the presenters if the committee decides otherwise

-- i.
+- h.
+Checking in regularly with individual MCCRC members to facilitate their full engagement in the committee's process - i.
 Facilitating subcommittee meetings - 4.
 County Attorney's Office.
 A representative from the County Attorney's Office has agreed to attend general MCCRC meetings and subcommittee meetings as needed to provide legal consultation.
 The County Attorney's Office is available for: - a.
 Providing legal guidance to the MCCRC - b.
 Drafting amendments to the Charter based on the MCCRC's proposals - c.
 Drafting ballot titles and explanatory statements based on the MCCRC's proposed amendments